junckerlab/channel-merge/README.md

 Issues
 ------

+This shouldn't be an issue anymore but watch out for it.

-Written assuming less than 100 input image groups.
-Files w/ 3 digit prefixis will be grouped with 2 digit ones if they contain that 2 digit number. eg,
+~~Written assuming less than 100 input image groups.
+Files w/ 3 digit prefixis will be grouped with 2 digit ones if they contain that 2 digit number.~~ ~~eg,~~

     [01]-red.tif  : group 01
     1[01]-red.tif : group 01

-TODO: regex or something to tighten this up.
-This is also solved by prepending 0 to the 2 digit files.
-E.g, by running

-    rename 's/(^\d{2}-)/0$1/' *.tif